rain1017/transaction/README.md

 var T = require('transaction');
 var Q = require('q');

 var obj = {simple : 1, compound : {key : 1}};

 // Make object transactionable
 T.transactionable(obj);

 // You can also specify which keys to include or exclude
-// Object attributes which cannot be deepcopyed (like reference to outer resources or circular reference) must be excluded
+// Object attributes which cannot be deepcopyed must be excluded
+// (like reference to outer resources or circular reference)
-// T.transactionable(obj, {includeKeys : 'key1 key2'})
+// T.transactionable(obj, {includeKeys : 'key1 key2'});
-// T.transactionable(obj, {excludeKeys : 'key1 key2'})
+// T.transactionable(obj, {excludeKeys : 'key1 key2'});

 // Execute code in a new 'database connection'
 // The 'connection/lock/commit/rollback' terminologies are similar to traditional database T.execute(function(){
 	return Q.fcall(function(){
-		return T.lock(obj); // lock obj for write, lock from other execute content will block })
+		// lock obj for write
+		// lock from other execute content will block
+		// and read from other execute content will always see old value until commit
+		// You can also lock multiple objects by T.lock([obj1, obj2]);
+		return T.lock(obj);
+	})
 	.then(function(){
 		obj.simple = 2; // Set 'simple' value